casey/just/README.md

 #### Adding a New Attribute

-1. Write a new, failing integration test for the new attribute and checks that it behaves as expected, in [tests/attributese.rs](tests/attributes.rs).
+1. Write a new, failing integration test in [tests/attributes.rs](tests/attributes.rs) for the new attribute.

 2. Add the new attribute variant to the [`Attribute`](src/attribute.rs) enum, which will make the parser recognize it.